 I am at peace with the direction I am currently taking.
 I also have no regrets about the time and energy I’ve put into the church over the years.
 I still attend church meetings and activities periodically, and make sure that my children know where the pitfalls are in the church’s doctrine and practice for when they attend.
 To be honest to myself and to those closest to me, I feel I had no other choice.
 In my view the church is on the wrong side of a number of important moral issues, and to occupy a leadership position in the church with that knowledge, was hypocritical.
 If I felt that there was any chance to reform from within, that might have changed the course I’ve taken, but the church’s organizational and disciplinary structure is such that unless you are at a very high level in the leadership of the church, the opportunities to influence church policy are almost nil.

 There is much good in the LDS church.
-It is a loving service oriented organization.
-The church needs to build on the good and reject the discriminatory, hurtful and unjust doctrines that are rotting on the vine.
+It is a loving service-oriented organization.
+The church needs to build on the good and reject the discriminatory, hurtful and unjust doctrines.
 Members of the church need to be vocal about what they believe in their hearts and not just object in silence when harmful and uncharitable doctrines are taught.
-If there is a just god, then living a good, moral, service oriented life should be all that is required of us.
+If there is a just god, then living a good, moral, service-oriented life should be all that is required of us.
 That is what I am trying to do, and it is what I teach my children.